mplaine/full-stack-open/README.md

 ### Part 7: React router, custom hooks, styling app with CSS and webpack

 My solutions to the Part 7 exercises can be found [here](./exercises/part7/).

+### Part 11: CI/CD

+My solutions to the Part 11 exercises can be found [here](https://github.com/mplaine/full-stack-open-pokedex) and [here](https://github.com/mplaine/full-stack-open-blog).

+The *Pokedex* web application is running online at <https://pokedex-r2q9.onrender.com>.

+The *Blog* web application is running online at <https://blog-5a8n.onrender.com>.

 ### Part 12: Containers